cartesi/poker/engine/poker-lib/README.md

 - WASM
 - RISC-V

-For platform-spacific innformation, refer to the platform's README.
+For platform-specific information, refer to the platform's README.

 ## Building